nomidi/silverstripe-seo-hero-tool/README.md

 - Beautify General Settings structure so that it needs less clicks
 - add more functionality to the Robots and .htaccess Editor
 - add configuration setting to enable/disable Robots and .htaccess Editor

+To add your own Feature Request please use the [Github Issues for this project](https://github.com/nomidi/silverstripe-seo-hero-tool/issues)